-Sibling rivalry isn’t limited to children, puppies can develop a form of sibling rivalry too.
-It often happens when dog owners adopt two littermate puppies or non-related puppies that are around the same age.
-To prevent sibling rivalry and its associated challenges, many reputable breeders will refuse to sell two sibling puppies at once.
+Sibling rivalry isn’t limited to children, puppy sibling rivalry can affect puppies too.
+It often happens when dog owners adopt two litter mate puppies or non-related puppies that are around the same age.
+To prevent puppy sibling rivalry and its associated challenges, many reputable breeders will refuse to sell two sibling puppies at once.
 Backyard breeders and pet stores?
-They may care less, their main concern being that your check won’t bounce back so they can cash in double the profits.
+They may care less, their main concern mostly being that your check won’t bounce back so they can cash in double the profits.
 Following is some information on puppy sibling rivalry.

 According to Kyla L Boyse, with the Department of Pediatrics & Communicable Diseases at University of Michigan Health System, in children sibling rivalry occurs as the siblings are competing on figuring out who they are as individuals and work on developing their own talents, interests and activities to show how they are different from each other.